-People visit facial specialist Dr. Sean Freeman for various rhinoplasty techniques and surgery from all over the Southeast.
+People visit facial specialist Dr. Sean Freeman for various rhinoplasty techniques and surgery from all over the Southeast United States and as far away as the continents of Europe and Asia.
 If you are considering cosmetic rhinoplasty, you can benefit from learning more about the techniques he uses when performing this procedure.

 Nose skin varies in thickness, from moderate at the top, to thin in the middle and thick toward the tip.
 This is important because, typically, the thicker a patient’s skin, the thinner the underlying support cartilage, and therefore, the more aggressive the surgery required to create a satisfactory shape in the tip.

 To learn more about rhinoplasty, request a consultation online or call Dr. Freeman’s office at (704) 543-1110.